Terry Garvin: Ring boy scandal

-In the 1990s Garvin was accused of sexually harassing an underage ring boy, who was fired from his job after refusing Garvin's advances.
+In the 1990s, Garvin was accused of sexually harassing an underage ring boy, who was fired from his job after refusing Garvin's advances.
 He later reached a settlement with the WWF; Garvin, as well as Pat Patterson and ring announcer Mel Phillips, resigned after this incident.
 WWF owner Vince McMahon was interviewed on Larry King Live regarding the incident; during the broadcast, retired wrestler Barry Orton called in and accused Garvin of sexually assaulting him in 1978 when he was 19.
-Orton also accuses Garvin of harming his wrestling career after the sexual advances were declined; Orton spent most of his life as a jobber, despite being part of a famous wrestling family that included father Bob Orton, brother Bob Orton Jr., and nephew Randy Orton.
+Orton also accused Garvin of harming his wrestling career after the sexual advances were declined.

+In 2024, Garvin was accused by Nick Kiniski of having propositioned him for sex in the 1980s.